mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Constitutes A Traffic Infraction In Mississippi?

 A traffic infraction is an offense that is not legally defined as a crime and in which the maximum penalty is a fine imposed by the courts.
-By law, this offense type is minor, and as such, offenders are not jailed like in misdemeanor or felony offenses.
+By law, this offense type is less severe, and as such, offenders are not jailed like in misdemeanor or felony offenses.
 Offenders may still lose their driving privileges and have their licenses suspended or revoked.
 However, Mississippi does not use a points system, so offenders will not have demerit points assigned to their licenses.
 These types of offenses include parking, non-moving, and moving violations, as listed below.

 Traffic infractions in Mississippi include: